Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 1. Find the batch account named as `batchact<10-character-random-string>` under the resource group `<environment-code>-orc-rg`.
 2. In the batch account, switch to the **Pools** blade.
 Look for a pool whose name begins with the environment code you had used.
 Make sure the resizing of the pool is completed without any errors.
 Resizing may take a few minutes.
 Pools that are resizing are indicated by `0 -> 1` numbers under dedicated nodes column.
 Pools that have completed resizing should show the number of dedicated nodes.

 Errors encountered while resizing the pools are indicated by red exclamation icon next to the pool.
 Most common issues causing failure are related to the VM Quota limitations.
 If you run into this issue, try increasing the quota.
-You may need to contact support to increase the quota.
+You may need to contact Azure support to increase the quota.

 # Run the Synapse Pipeline